 Stateness

-The state monopoly on the use of force extends to the entire territory of the country.
+The state’s monopoly on the use of force extends across the country’s entire territory.
 There are no militias or guerrillas in Montenegro.

-Since 2014, a conflict between rival organized criminal groups has undermined security in the country, although the number of attempted killings in public places within Montenegro has decreased recently.
-However, this war has remained active, with killings taking place throughout Europe.
+Since 2014, a conflict between rival organized criminal groups has undermined security in the country.
+The number of attempted killings in public places decreased temporarily after 2020 but rose again in 2024, when four suspected gang members were killed in less than six months.

 There have been alleged attempts by organized crime groups to infiltrate the criminal justice system.
-The recent affairs alleging the involvement of the former president of the Supreme Court (2007 – 2020) in organized crime activities reiterated these concerns.
-While the rival gangs have certainly made efforts to exert corrupt influence over official institutions and undermine the official monopoly on the use of force, their actual reach is difficult to determine.
-In the review period, the government has made efforts to decrease the influence of these groups.
+Allegations involving the former president of the Supreme Court, former police directors and officers, and special prosecutors in organized crime activities have reinforced these concerns.
+While rival gangs have made efforts to undermine the official monopoly on the use of force and infiltrate institutions, their actual reach is difficult to determine.
+During the review period, the governments and the chief special prosecutor have made efforts to decrease their influence.

 Monopoly on the use of force

-Since the 2006 independence referendum, the legitimacy of the nation-state has occasionally been questioned by the parties that in 2006 favored the preservation of the state union with Serbia.
-However, none of the major political players have resorted to formally reconsidering the status of Montenegro as an independent country.
+Since the 2006 independence referendum, the legitimacy of the nation-state has occasionally been questioned by the parties that previously favored preserving the state union with Serbia.
+However, none of the major political players have moved to formally reconsider Montenegro’s status as an independent country.

 State identity

-The state is largely secular.
-However, political parties try to include religious issues in their political programs.
+The state is largely secular; however, political parties try to include religious issues in their platforms.

 No interference of religious dogmas